caffinc/caffinc.github.io/_posts/2016-01-02-distributed-thinking-storm-spark-part2.md

 Often, the reason for an unreliable system yielding non-deterministic results (Different runs of the same data yields different results) is because either the data is mutable or the functions have side effects.

+In the example above with the line counting, Transformation method `transform2` is not free of side effects as it modifies the counter that is passed to it, which means that `transform2` cannot be reliably used in a distributed environment.

+In most problems, the final step of `collecting` the data into the data sink is not straight forward.
+Hence, Spark and Storm both provide means to collect the data in such a way that all the results of the previous step is grouped together on one machine in the end.
+This step is also called `Reduce` in the `Map-Reduce` terminology.

+How to write these `collectors` and `sinks` for a distributed environment will be discussed later.

 --------

 In the next post, let's look at a more complex example, Word Count.
 [Click here to continue reading.](/2016/01/distributed-thinking-storm-spark-part3 "Part 3")